johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["line"]} buffer={2} /> }}

 This layer contains lines used as label leader lines for some country labels at low zoom levels.
-There are no data fields for this layer - just a single, simple line style is needed.
+There are no data fields for this layer - only a single, simple line style is needed.

 _CartoCSS example:_